codesongithub/eth_verification_Env/README.md

 How to run
 - Simulation transcript is genrated for Questa sim
-- do run.do --> use this command at questsim command promt OR
+- do run.do --> use this command at questsim command prompt OR
-- executes commmands in run.do one by one
+- Execute commmands in run.do

 further queries at btnaveenkumar@gmail.com